dreamgrove/dreamgrove/content/balance/guide/rotation.md

 ### Starlord Rotation

+Keep in mind that maximising Starlord usage with the cancelaura macro is a very small increase, as in less than .3% gain.
+So you should only bother using it if you are extremely comfortable with Moonkin.

 The rotation when using {{< spell 202345 "Starlord" >}} is the same as the normal rotation with one important rule to maximize the talents power.
-Basically, you will "cancelaura" the Starlord buff whenever you have less than 8 seconds remaining on the buff and you are about to cast {{< spell 78674 "Starsurge" >}}.
+Basically, you will "cancelaura" the Starlord buff whenever you have less than 5 seconds remaining on the buff and you are about to cast {{< spell 78674 "Starsurge" >}}.
 Cancelaura meaning to remove the Starlord buff from yourself.
-The optimal way of doing this is to start pooling Astral Power once you have less than 8 seconds remaining on Starlord until you have 87 Astral Power (this can be done with less Astral Power if needed to Starsurge for movement), at this point you should use your cancelaura macro and then Starsurge.
+The optimal way of doing this is to start pooling Astral Power once you have less than 5 seconds remaining on Starlord until you have 87 Astral Power, at this point you should use your cancelaura macro and then Starsurge (this can be done with less Astral Power if needed to Starsurge for movement).

-If done correctly, you will end most Starlord cycles with nearly capped Astral Power and the ability to quickly restack the new cycle.
-Ideally you will almost always cancel Starlord at the very end of the buffs duration if at all.
+If done correctly, you will end most Starlord cycles with high amounts of Astral Power and the ability to quickly restack the new cycle.
+Ideally, if done correctly you won't cancel Starlord that often outside of for movement, and when you do, only at the very end of the Starlord window.

-Keep in mind that maximising Starlord usage is a very small increase, as in less than 1% gain.

 The macro to cancelaura Starlord can be found below.